aceeric/desktop-kubernetes/README.md

 The `--from-scratch` option is important.
 It tells the script to `curl` all the upstream objects, such as the CentOS ISO, the Virtual Box Guest Additions ISO, and the Kubernetes binaries and other manifests.
 I've coded the script with specific versions of everything in the interests of repeatability.

 > Please Note: all URLs are perishable.
 Just in the time that I was developing this project, the CentOS version and URL changed slightly so - don't be surprised if you have to tweak the URLs.
 The script will test each URL before it begins provisioning the cluster and will tell you which ones it couldn't access.
+Then you will have to modofy the `new-cluster` script accordingly.

 Once the cluster comes up, the script will display a message telling you how to set your `KUBECONFIG` in order to access the cluster.
 It will also display a message showing how to SSH into each node.